redpaperheart/Cinder-TextureSequence/readme.md

 Work in progress /  Todo:
 --------
- * use TextureRef instead of pointers
+ * To only load image files
+ * Ask for the saving destination
+ * Test loading time and memory usage, shows the outcome in app
  * possibility to switch between timeline and "on update calls"
  * clean up code
  * add some more comments
- * add block xml file
- * create samples
  * QA